 Waterline Data announces the appointments of two experienced executives to its management team.
 Venkat Subramanian joins as Vice President of Engineering while Andrew Ahn is promoted to Vice President of Product Marketing

-Waterline selected to Constellation ShortList™ for Data Cataloging.
+Waterline Data was named for the third time in a row to the Constellation ShortList™ for Data Cataloging.